GothenburgBitFactory/tw.org/content/docs/taskserver/troubleshooting-sync.md

 ### You tried `task sync` but Taskwarrior showed you a task list instead

-You have a version of Taskwarrior older than `2.3.0`, which means there was no `sync` command, and you are seeing a list filtered by the search term \'sync\'.
+You have a version of Taskwarrior older than `2.3.0`, which means there was no `sync` command, and you are seeing a list filtered by the search term 'sync'.
 Upgrading is the only solution.

-### You tried `task sync` and saw \'Taskwarrior was built without GnuTLS support.
-Sync is not available.\'
+### You tried `task sync` and saw 'Taskwarrior was built without GnuTLS support.
+Sync is not available.'

 You are using version `2.3.0` or later, but the Taskwarrior binary was compiled without [GnuTLS](https://www.gnutls.org) support.

-If you installed Taskwarrior using your OS\'s package manager, you may be suffering from an out of date package.
+If you installed Taskwarrior using your OS's package manager, you may be suffering from an out of date package.
-Prod your OS\'s package maintainer for an update.
+Prod your OS's package maintainer for an update.

 Recent releases make GnuTLS support opt-out instead of opt-in, so upgrading to the latest version may help.
 Otherwise, you will need to build Taskwarrior from the [latest source tarball](/download/task-latest.tar.gz), following the instructions in the `INSTALL` file.
 If you are a developer, do that.
-If you are not, then installing a development environment is probably not something you want to do, in which case contact your OS\'s package maintainer.
+If you are not, then installing a development environment is probably not something you want to do, in which case contact your OS's package maintainer.

 Verify that your Taskwarrior was built with GnuTLS support by running `task diagnostics`: